stefaneidelloth/treezjs/doc/atoms/model/executable/executable.md

 You can manually enter the path or **browse** the file or directory on your local disk.

-The **selection mode** can be toggled:
+The **selection mode** might need to be toggled:
 * ![](../../../../icons/fileToggle.png): select file
 * ![](../../../../icons/directoryToggle.png): select directory

-(Unfortunately, Google Chrome does not provide a dialogs that allows to select both, files and directories.
+(Unfortunately, Google Chrome does not provide a dialog that allows to select both, files and directories.
 Therefore, we need to toggle the mode and use seperate dialogs.)

 You can **open** the selected input file or directory using the ![](../../../../icons/run_triangle.png) run button.